At a Cafe, Awaiting the First Cup of Coffee…

 Their usual appeal to authority, as Ian tried— “Most scientists don’t accept Romanov’s concepts”— falls flat, with a thud, as logical fallacies always do.
 Plenty of physicists, biomechanists, and engineers do appreciate Pose Method.
 But regardless, the veracity of any argument dealing with physical laws does not hinge on peer acceptance, though journal publication might.

 Science by the way is not impervious to nefarious manipulation by those with a pulpit, and something to gain or something to lose.
 The cigarette industry has been successful in this regard.
 Remember, the “Four out of five doctors recommend…” campaign?
 So have the coal, oil, and gas industries and their beneficiaries.
-You’re hearing it now in the “Global warming is a hoax,” hoax, and in the disingenuous Congressional rationale behind loosening hard won environmental regulation.
-As well, shoe industry “science” has created a body of fictional premises on which to base heel lift, visible cushioning technology, and orthotic, motion control rationalizations— conflicting counter evidence be damned.
-Note too that the running shoe industry was for cushioned, motion control shoes before they were (forced by recent research and attendant market pressure to be) against them.
-Understand that Ian is paid well to tout Newton running shoes— if not a disqualifier, that’s certainly a weighty disclaimer.
+You’re hearing it now as “Global warming is a hoax,” and in the disingenuous Congressional rationale behind loosening hard won environmental regulation.
+Then, again, it’s equally present in the now fashionable socio-political fascism of fighting Climate Change and attendant oppressive taxes and other infringements of individual liberty, even as ample evidence and faulty computer simulations cast doubt on human contributions to natural climatic cycles.
+(What’s more, ninety-seven percent of scientists couldn’t agree on how to tie their shoes.)
+And so it is, shoe industry “science” has created a body of fictional premises on which to base heel lift, visible cushioning technology, and orthotic motion-control rationalizations— conflicting counter evidence be damned.
+Note too that the running shoe industry was for cushioned, motion-control shoes before they were (forced by recent research and attendant market pressure to be) against them.
+Make no mistake that Ian is paid well to tout Newton running shoes— if not a disqualifier, that’s certainly a weighty disclaimer.

 While entrenched skeptics would never (save for a better opportunity) change their stance, reasonable people would agree that ever mounting specific studies are substantiating the Pose Method.